Splat Capture

 Edit & Export

-A Three.js splat editor lets you trim unwanted gaussians (background clutter, floating artifacts) by drawing selection boxes.
+A Three.js splat editor lets you trim unwanted gaussians (background clutter, floating artifacts) using box or sphere selection.
 Export the cleaned model to STL or 3MF for 3D printing.